 - Birth certificate

 - Proof of up-to-date immunizations

 - Transcript from prior school, if any

 - Registration fee

-• Record of a physical examination conducted within the current year, must be signed on the State of Tennessee approved card by a physician
+- Record of a physical examination conducted within the current year, must be signed on the State of Tennessee approved card by a physician

 Parents/Guardians are required to have accident/health insurance for their children.
 Physical exams are recommended each year and are required for students who participate in school athletics.
-Physical examinations are also required prior to entrance to St. Paul Catholic School.
-Prior to entrance to St. Paul Catholic School, it is recommended that students have vision, dental, and hearing exams.
+Physical examinations are also required prior to entrance to St. Paul Catholic School, it is recommended that students have vision, dental, and hearing exams.
 For additional information regarding policies pertaining to a student's health, contact the Shelby County Health Department or the St. Paul Catholic School Office.